-- Turn the rotary switch to the SET-UP position. - Press the ▲ button until "ALAr" appears on the top line of the display. - Press the ► button, Alarm 1 and its set point, direction and buzzer level will appear with ALARM 1 flashing. - To modify the settings of Alarm 1, press the ▶ button.
+- 1. Turn the rotary switch to the SET-UP position. - 2.
+Press the ▲ button until "ALAr" appears on the top line of the display. - 3.
+Press the ▶ button, Alarm 1 and its set point, direction and buzzer level will appear with ALARM 1 flashing. - To modify the settings of Alarm 1, press the ▶ button.
 The direction arrow will now be flashing.
-To modify Alarm 2 press the ▲ button, ALARM 2 will then be flashing. - When the direction arrow is flashing, it may be changed by pressing the ▲ button to toggle between HIGH (▲ activates above set point) and LOW (▼ activates below set point). - Next, press the ► button to adjust the buzzer level for this alarm.
-The buzzer icon (•••) will be flashing.
-The choices are OFF (no icon displayed), LOW (small buzzer icon (•••) displayed) or HIGH (large buzzer icon ((•••)) displayed).
-The selection is made by pressing the ▲ button while the icon is flashing. - Next, program the set point value used to trigger the alarm (ignoring the decimal point) by pressing the ► button.
+To modify Alarm 2 press the ▲ button, ALARM 2 will then be flashing. - 6.
+Press the ▶ button to adjust the buzzer level for this alarm.
+The buzzer icon (((•)) will be flashing.
+The choices are OFF (no icon displayed), LOW (small buzzer icon ((((•)))) displayed).
+The selection is made by pressing the ▲ button while the icon is flashing. - Program the set point value used to trigger the alarm (ignoring the decimal point) by pressing the ▶ button.
 The leading digit will be flashing.
-Adjust the digit value using the ▲ button then press the ► button to move to the next digit to the right. - Repeat the process for each of the five digits. - Press the ► button when the numeric value is set to the desired number.
-The decimal point and units (mΩ or Ω) will be flashing. - Set the desired resolution and units by pressing the ▲ button.
+Adjust the digit value using the ▲ button then press the ▶ button to move to the next digit to the right. - 8.
+Repeat the process for each of the five digits. - Press the ▶ button when the numeric value is set to the desired number.
+The decimal point and units (mΩ or Ω) will be flashing. - 10.
+Set the desired resolution and units by pressing the ▲ button.
 Each press will move the decimal point one place to the right.
-Cycling through milliohms and then through ohms. - To accept the alarm settings once the decimal point and units are at the desired values, press the ▶ button.
+Cycling through milliohms and then through ohms. - 11.
+To accept the alarm settings once the decimal point and units are at the desired values, press the ▶ button.
 This will bring you to Alarm 2.
-Repeat the process as necessary to set Alarm 2's conditions.

-- When Alarm 2 is set press the ► button to return to the top level of the alarm programming menu.
-"ALAr" will again appear on the top line and the bottom line will be blank. - To proceed to the next programming variable, press the ▲ button.
+Repeat the process as necessary to set Alarm 2's conditions. - 12.
+When Alarm 2 is set press the ▶ button to return to the top level of the alarm programming menu.
+"ALAr" will again appear on the top line and the bottom line will be blank. - 13.
+To proceed to the next programming variable, press the ▲ button.

-4.2.13 Setting the Display Timeout (LIgH)
+4.2.13.
+Setting the Display Timeout (LIgH)